AlaaYlula/reading-notes/SQL.md

 ![sql5](./SQL_Images/sql5.PNG)

 ## SQL Lesson 6: Multi-table queries with JOINs
-**Multi-table queries with JOINs** : Tables that share information about a single entity need to have a primary key must contain UNIQUE values, and cannot contain NULL values.
+.**Multi-table queries with JOINs** : Tables that share information about a single entity need to have a primary key must contain UNIQUE values, and cannot contain NULL values.
 Using the ***JOIN*** clause in a query, we can combine row data across two separate tables using this unique key.
 The **INNER JOIN** is a process that matches rows from the first table and the second table which have the same key (as defined by the **ON** constraint) to create a result row with the combined columns from both tables
 ![sql6](./SQL_Images/sql6.PNG)